Write us

 Sustainable Tourism Operator

-Home / Travel Blog / Sacsayhuaman, an imposing jewel of Inca engineering
+Home / Travel Blog / Sacsayhuaman is an impressive example of Inca engineering

 Where is Sacsayhuaman located?

-The archaeological site of Sacsayhuaman is located just 2 kilometers north of the Plaza de Armas in Cusco, at an altitude of 3,700 meters above sea level.
+Sacsayhuaman is an archaeological site located 2 kilometers north of the Plaza de Armas in Cusco, at an altitude of 3,700 meters above sea level.
 This impressive complex extends over more than 3,000 hectares on a hill surrounded by mountains, offering panoramic views of the city and the valley.
-Its surroundings are full of history and nature, with abundant Andean flora and typical fauna, where it is common to see llamas grazing and falcons flying over the place.
+Its surroundings are full of history and nature, with abundant Andean flora and typical fauna, where llamas graze and falcons fly.

 History of Sacsayhuaman

-Around the year 1450, the Inca Pachacutec, ninth ruler of the Empire, ordered the construction of an impressive sanctuary where the military victories of his son Túpac Yupanqui would be celebrated.
+In 1450, the Inca Pachacutec—the ninth ruler of the Empire—ordered the construction of an impressive sanctuary.
+This sanctuary was built to celebrate the military victories of his son Túpac Yupanqui.

-To build this monumental work, more than 20,000 workers were mobilized from different regions of the empire, recruited through the mitas system.
+More than 20,000 workers were mobilized from different regions of the empire for this monumental project.
+They were recruited through the mitas system.
 They transported enormous blocks of stone from various quarries in Cusco and assembled them with amazing precision, achieving a perfect fit without the need for tools like mortar.

-The architectural design of Sacsayhuaman was part of the great urban plan of Pachacútec, who, when he designed the city of Cusco, gave it the shape of a puma, a sacred animal of the Kay Pacha (Andean earthly world).
-In this design, Sacsayhuaman represented the head of the feline, a symbol of strength and power.
+The architectural design of Sacsayhuaman was part of the great urban plan of Pachacútec, who designed the city of Cusco and gave it the shape of a puma, the sacred animal of the Kay Pacha (Andean earthly world).
+Sacsayhuaman represented the head of the feline, a symbol of strength and power.

-In Quechua, Sacsayhuaman means "place where the falcon is satisfied".
-The name is likely related to the presence of these birds in the area, which were considered very important in Andean culture.
-Although its monumental design and giant walls suggest a fortress, archaeological studies suggest it was also a very important ceremonial center.
+In Quechua, Sacsayhuaman means "place where the falcon is satisfied."
+The name is undoubtedly related to the presence of these birds in the area, which were of immense importance in Andean culture.
+Its monumental design and giant walls make it clear that this was no ordinary fortress; it was also a very important ceremonial center.

-When the Spanish arrived in the 16th century, impressed by its architecture and defensive appearance, they called it a "fortress".
+The Spanish arrived in the 16th century, were impressed by its architecture and defensive appearance, and called it a "fortress."
 During the Inca rebellion of Vilcabamba in 1536, the site was key: Inca troops fought off a Spanish attack, confirming its military use.

 Its construction began under the rule of the Inca Pachacutec in the 15th century and was continued by his successors, finishing in the time of Huayna Capac in the early 16th century.
-Later, in 1536, Manco Inca, leader of the resistance against the Spanish, used Sacsayhuaman as a strategic bastion in one of the most significant battles of the era.
-After the conflict, much of the construction was taken apart by the colonizers, who used its stones to build churches and houses in Cusco.
-Today, only about 20% of the original complex is preserved.
+Later, in 1536, Manco Inca, the leader of the resistance against the Spanish, used Sacsayhuaman as a strategic bastion in one of the most significant battles of the era.
+After the conflict, the colonizers tore down much of the construction.
+They used its stones to build churches and houses in Cusco.
+Today, only about 20% of the original complex remains.

-Although many people consider Sacsayhuaman only as an Inca fortress, modern research indicates that it was mainly designed as a ceremonial center and temple dedicated to the Sun (Inti), the supreme deity of the Inca culture.
+Sacsayhuaman is not just an Inca fortress.
+It was primarily designed as a ceremonial center and temple dedicated to the Sun (Inti), the supreme deity of the Inca culture.

-Its location and the scale of its design also gave it a defensive role, making it a multifunctional space within the organization of Inca Cusco.
+Its location and the scale of its design also gave it a defensive role, making it a multifunctional space within the Inca Cusco organization.

 Important fact: The Inti Raymi, the most important festival in the Inca calendar, was celebrated in Sacsayhuaman.
 This event is still recreated today every June 24th and attracts thousands of visitors from all over the world.